 The benefit of Viscose/Rayon is how well it wears and washes making it perfect for day wear.
 It can crease easily so it’s best to hang when storing.

 Washing on a cold delicate cycle in your machine is fine, however hand washing is preferable as this fabric will shrink up to 5% after washing.
 Wash in cool water with a hand-washing detergent.
 Gently squeeze and massage the detergent into the fabric and then rinse thoroughly in cool water.
 Do not wring, twist or bunch up Viscose/Rayon.
-Do not tumble dry as this will cause shrinkage, the best way to maintain the original shapes of your garment is to dry on a rack rather than on a towel, and always iron inside out whilst damp on a low heat setting to maintain the original shape.
+Do not tumble dry as this will cause shrinkage, the best way to maintain the original shape of your garment is to dry on a rack rather than on a towel, and always iron inside out whilst damp on a low heat setting to maintain the original shape.

 Luxurious, smooth and silky, satin takes strong coloured dyes very well and drapes nicely.